maxim-top/im.gitbook/en/quick-start/floo-web-quick-start.md

 Single chat is the most basic chat interface, which provides a variety of input contents, ex. text, emoji, image and so on.

+### Single RTC chat

+Single RTC chat is the most basic chat interface, which provides a variety of 1v1 audio chat and 1v1 video chat.

 ### Group chat

 Group chat, where many members participate together.